katy-frank/geoviz_shiny_app/code/www/home.md

 ## Welcome !
 <br><br>
-We're not too sure what this app will let you visualize yet.
-For now, you can look at the range map for the [American Marten](https://www.sciencebase.gov/catalog/item/59f5e217e4b063d5d307dc8f) <i>Martes americana</i>.
+Learn about land use and endangered wildlife in Michigan!

-Using the left navigation panel you can find this map.
+Using the left navigation panel you can find a map which visualizes this data.

 Made using [shiny](https://shiny.rstudio.com/).